-SECTION 1.
-Chapter 12.2.5 (commencing with Section 8875.100) is added to Division 1 of Title 2 of the Government Code, to read:

-Chapter 12.2.5.
-Earthquake Vulnerable Buildings
+1 SECTION 1.
+Chapter 12.2.5 (commencing with Section 2 8875.100) is added to Division 1 of Title 2 of the Government 3 Code, to read: 4 5 Chapter 12.2.5.
+Earthquake Vulnerable Buildings 6 7 8875.100.
+The Legislature hereby finds and declares all of the 8 following: 9 (a) Major earthquakes around the Pacific Rim, the devastation left by hurricanes Harvey, Irma, and Maria, and the September 10 11 2017 earthquakes in Mexico are continuing reminders of

-- 8875.100.
-The Legislature hereby finds and declares all of the following: - (a) Major earthquakes around the Pacific Rim, the devastation left by hurricanes Harvey, Irma, and Maria, and the September 2017 earthquakes in Mexico are continuing reminders of California's vulnerability to massive earthquake-related losses. - (b) The most recent California ShakeOut study estimates that a major quake along the San Andreas Fault could cause more than two hundred billion dollars (\$200,000,000,000) in physical and economic damage, and could result in up to 1,800 or more deaths.
+12 California's vulnerability to massive earthquake-related losses.

+(b) The most recent California ShakeOut study estimates that a major quake along the San Andreas Fault could cause more than two hundred billion dollars (\$200,000,000,000) in physical and

+15 two number of month domains ( $\frac{1}{2}200,000,000,000$ ) in physical and

+1 economic damage, and could result in up to 1,800 or more deaths.

 In 2016, the California Geologic Survey estimated California's annualized earthquake loss at the state level at approximately three billion seven hundred million dollars (\$3,700,000,000).

--3- AB 2681

-- (c) The chronic labor and affordable housing shortages from which most cities in California already suffer would be made dramatically worse for years to come following such an event. - (d) California contains thousands of buildings that are known to present an unacceptably high earthquake risk of death, injury, and damage based on their age, structural system, size, and location. - (e) Protecting our state's economy, affordable housing stock, and social fabric from the long-lasting turmoil of earthquakes is of utmost importance, and the failure to do so could impact Californians' quality of life for decades. - (f) The first step toward reducing these expected losses is to quantify them with basic inventory measures that account for structural vulnerabilities and recovery-critical functions. - 8875.101.
-For purposes of this chapter, the following terms have the following meanings: - (a) "Building department" means the department, bureau, or officer of a city or county charged with the enforcement of laws or ordinances regulating the erection, construction, or alteration of buildings. - (b) "Potentially vulnerable building" means a building that meets one of the following: - (1) The design and construction of the building was approved by the city or county prior to the adoption of the 1976 edition of the Uniform Building Code and has one or more of the following characteristics: - (A) Unreinforced masonry lateral force resisting systems or unreinforced masonry infill walls that interact with the lateral force resisting system. - (B) Concrete buildings with a nonductile lateral force resisting system. - (C) Soft, weak, or open front walls at the ground floor level of multistory light framed buildings. - 38 (2) The design and construction of the building was approved 39 by the city or county pursuant to the 1995 or earlier edition of the

-\4\ AB 2681
+4 dimon seven number and affordable basis a shortes (53,700,000,000).

+5 (c) The chronic labor and affordable housing shortages from 6 which most cities in California already suffer would be made 7 dramatically worse for years to come following such an event.

+8 (d) California contains thousands of buildings that are known 9 to present an unacceptably high earthquake risk of death, injury, 10 and damage based on their age, structural system, size, and 11 location.

+(e) Protecting our state's economy, affordable housing stock, and social fabric from the long-lasting turmoil of earthquakes is of utmost importance, and the failure to do so could impact Californians' quality of life for decades.

+16 (f) The first step toward reducing these expected losses is to 17 quantify them with basic inventory measures that account for 18 structural vulnerabilities and recovery-critical functions.

+19 8875.101.
+For purposes of this chapter, the following terms20 have the following meanings:

+21 (a) "Building department" means the department, bureau, or 22 officer of a city or county charged with the enforcement of laws officer of a city or county charged with the enforcement of laws or ordinances regulating the erection, construction, or alteration

+24 of buildings.

+(b) "Potentially vulnerable building" means a building thatmeets one of the following:

+(1) The design and construction of the building was approved by the city or county prior to the adoption of the 1976 edition of the Uniform Building Code and has one or more of the following characteristics:

+(A) Unreinforced masonry lateral force resisting systems or unreinforced masonry infill walls that interact with the lateral force resisting system.

+34 (B) Concrete buildings with a nonductile lateral force resisting35 system.

+36 (C) Soft, weak, or open front walls at the ground floor level of37 multistory light framed buildings.

+38 (2) The design and construction of the building was approved

+39 by the city or county pursuant to the 1995 or earlier edition of the